What is a lasting power of attorney?

 How much do lasting powers of attorney cost?

-Our costs for lasting powers of attorney provided below:
+Our costs for lasting powers of attorney are provided below:

 What happens if you don’t have a lasting power of attorney?